mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 Done.
 ```

-3- Switch to new user shell:
+3- Switch to the new user shell:

 -     su - eggplant

-4- Now, we need upgrade our Ubuntu packages:
+4- Now, we need to upgrade our Ubuntu packages:

 -     sudo apt update
 -     sudo apt upgrade

-5- Next, to running our project we need to install some packages:
+5- Next, to run our project, we need to install some packages:

 -     sudo apt install nginx postgresql python3-pip virtualenv supervisor